JonMurphy/RPZ_add-on/RPZ wiki.md

 Response Policy Zones (RPZ) is a mechanism that makes it possible to define your local policies in a standardised way and load  policies from external sources.  [^1].
 The base functionality of blocking DNS is similar to piHole but without the pretty graphics.  (there are no plans to add the pretty grphics).

+Note: Domains blocked by RPZ are not DROPped or REJECTed like when using a Firewall Rule.
+RPZ only blocks the domain name lookup.
+If your user decides to enter an IP address to get to their favorite site, RPZ will not stop it from happening.
+If this is needed you may be better off of using [IP Address Blocklists](https://www.ipfire.org/docs/configuration/firewall/ipblocklist).

 ## Installation
 Note: The test version of the RPZ add-on is installed manually until approved by the IPFire Developers.
 It is installed similar to this method: